 The Duluth-based 148th Fighter Wing expertly provided real-time surveillance for ground commanders using their Theater Aerial Reconnaissance System.

 St. Paul’s 34th Combat Aviation Brigade was responsible for corps-level helicopter support from 2008-2009.

 In 2009-2010, the 34th Red Bull Infantry Division Headquarters provided command and control for 16,000 U.S. military Service members operating in nine of Iraq’s 18 provinces.

 With the prevalence of improvised explosive devices on the roadways in Iraq, the St. Paul-based 133rd Airlift Wing provided critical aerial transportation of people, equipment and materiel throughout the region.

-In 2011 the 1st Brigade Combat Team mission in Kuwait was the largest deployment of Minnesota Guardsmen since World War II.
-The brigad's mission included base management, convoy security, reaction forces, and management of specialized units from the Army, Navy and Coast Guard.
+In 2011, the 1st Brigade Combat Team mission in Kuwait was the largest deployment of Minnesota Guardsmen since World War II.
+The brigade's mission included base management, convoy security, reaction forces, and management of specialized units from the Army, Navy and Coast Guard.
 The brigade drove 1.35 million miles and escorted 25,970 trucks during 480 missions prior to the last U.S. military convoy departing Iraq.

 Minnesota National Guard 1990 – Sept.
 10, 2001

 "Operation Desert Shield," intended to protect Saudi Arabia, became "Operation Desert Storm," when a U.S.-led international coalition used its military might to quickly liberate Kuwait and destroy Iraq's army and air force.